pbreen40/Engineering_4_Notebook/README.md

 import keyboard
 min=1 #used for testing
 max=6
-active= True #my variables for my while loops to control when they are activr confirmState= False print ("Automatic Dice Roller") #my intial setups to give instructions print ("Press ENTER to roll")
+active= True #my variables for my while loops to control when they are active confirmState= False print ("Automatic Dice Roller") #my intial setups to give instructions print ("Press ENTER to roll")